Berlin's edema: Presentation

+Cause

+Diagnosis

+Because it is noninvasive and comfortable, optical coherence tomography (OCT) is an important instrument in the evaluation of individuals with posterior segment trauma, particularly acute traumatic maculopathy.
+OCT findings in Berlin's edema have included increased reflectivity because of photoreceptor outer segment disruption and, less frequently, hyper-reflectivity of inner retinal layers.
+Other findings include increased central retinal thickness, a low signal triangular area below the foveal pit, and outer retinal thickening.
+Fracture of the inner segment/outer segment layer, change of retinal pigment epithelium interdigitation linked to intraretinal edema of the outer nuclear layer, neurosensory retinal detachment, and increased reflectivity of the line at the junction of the photoreceptor inner and outer segments in the healing phase have also been reported in Berlin's edema.

+Prognosis

 The prognosis is excellent except in case of complications of choroidal rupture, hemorrhage or pigment epithelial damage, but damage to the macula will result in poorer recovery.
 The outcome can be worsened in the case of retinal detachment, atrophy or hyperplasia.
 Visual field defects can occur.
 In late cases cystoid macular edema sometimes develops which can further lead to macular destruction.

 Commotio retinae is usually self limiting and there is no treatment as such.
 It usually resolves in 3–4 weeks without any complications and sequelae.